pydantic/logfire/docs/guides/advanced/query_api.md

 Read tokens can be generated from the Logfire web interface and provide secure access to your data.

 The API can return data in various formats, including JSON, Apache Arrow, and CSV, to suit your needs.
-See [here](#additional-configuration) for more details.
+See [here](#additional-configuration) for more details about the available response formats.

 ## How to Create a Read Token

-If you've set up Logfire following the [first steps guide](../first_steps/index.md), you can generate read tokens from the Logfire web interface to start querying your data.
+If you've set up Logfire following the [first steps guide](../first_steps/index.md), you can generate read tokens from the Logfire web interface, for use accessing the Logfire Query API.

+To create a read token:

 1. Open the **Logfire** web interface at [logfire.pydantic.dev](https://logfire.pydantic.dev).
 2. Select your project from the **Projects** section on the left-hand side of the page.